12 Amazing Advanced C2 Verbs

 Meaning: the verb “prescribe.”
 And this is a very useful verb because it’s when a doctor says what kind of treatment someone should have.

 And it’s very specific because we’re really talking about someone’s health.
-And there are some common collocations with this verb because a doctor may prescribe some medicine or prescribe some pills or prescribe some rest or even prescribe some painkillers.
+There are some common collocations with this verb because a doctor may prescribe some medicine prescribe some pills prescribe some rest or even prescribe some painkillers.

 6. Utter